USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_readNWIS.md

 **renameNWIScolumns**

 `renameNWIScolumns` can be used in two ways: it can be a standalone function following the `dataRetrieval` call or it can be piped (as long as `magrittr` or `dplyr` are loaded).
 Both examples are shown below.
+Note that `renameNWIScolumns` is intended for use with columns named using pcodes.
+It does not work with all possible data returned.

 ``` r
 # get discharge and temperature data for July 2016 in Ft Worth, TX